 Further opportunities for miscommunication arise according to Irwin and Mandel because ‘information accuracy’ is used as a synonym for information credibility.
 And although information credibility often includes considerations of accuracy, it is usually conceptualised as a multidimensional construct.
 Similarly they argue that liberal use of terms conveying certainty (e.g., ‘confirmed’) also can result in a communicative issue.
 In particular in intelligence contexts where the information is seldom complete and often ambiguous or vague, these expressions could lead to overconfidence on the part of consumers (Ibid.
 506).

 Secondly, Irwin and Mandel point to a set of criterial issues which according to them come from the rating determinants incorporated by current evaluation methods.
 As a particularly problematic feature of the Admiralty Code they argue that it lacks situational considerations and implicitly treats source reliability as constant across different contexts.
 (2019: 507).
-On this point they reference Besombes and Revault d’Alonnes (2008), however as I previously discussed that I believe that this argument is flawed.
-Of course in practice source reliability may be treated as constant across different contexts, however that would then be a flaw in the execution because the original idea behind the Admiralty Code as described by McLachlan (1968) absolutely takes different contexts into account.
+On this point they reference Besombes and Revault d’Alonnes (2008), however as previously discussed, I believe that this argument is flawed.
+Of course in practice source reliability may be treated as constant across different contexts, however that would then be a flaw in the execution; the original idea behind the Admiralty Code as described by McLachlan (1968) absolutely takes different contexts into account.

 Irwin and Mandel thereafter argue that most of the methods they examined highlight reliability determinants such as ‘authenticity’, ‘competency’ and ‘trustworthiness’.
-However, they point our that these methods fail to formally define or operationalise those concepts and their inclusion is therefore likely to increase subjectivity and therefore may undermine the internal consistency of source reliability evaluations (2019: 507).
+However, they point out that these methods fail to formally define or operationalise those concepts and their inclusion is therefore likely to increase subjectivity and therefore may undermine the internal consistency of source reliability evaluations (2019: 507).
 Additionally, Irwin and Mandel point to the failure to distinguish between subjective sources versus objective sources, for example between human sources versus sensors, or primary sources versus secondary/relaying sources.
 Of course originally the Admiralty Code was devised to be applied in the context of HUMINT, so here is a valid point.
 In particular the distinction between primary sources versus secondary/relaying sources seems to be a recurring theme.

 Again another valid point by Irwin and Mandel is that information credibility generally incorporates confirmation ‘by other independent sources’ as a key determinant.
 However, how many independent sources must provide confirmation for information to be judged credible?
 And should relationships of affinity, hostility or independence between the sources be considered as that seems absolutely relevant?
 Lastly, as I noted before, an emphasis on consistency with existing evidence may encourage confirmation bias hence there may be a delicate balance between confirmation and independence.
 All together, Irwin and Mandel do raise a number of valid points in relation to the criteria used to come to the reliability and credibility ratings, something that really needs further thought.